 Determine whether your experiment is statistically valid

 The general measure of statistical validity used is p-value.
 A generally accepted value for this is <0.05, indicating a 5% chance that your variant is actually pulled from your control population.
-Look for color shading of different performance metric cells that indicate the level of significance:
+Look for bolded values in the p-value column, which identify correlation of at least 95% confidence level (p-value < 0.05).

 Example A/B experiments